Skip to main content

 Identification rules

-• Sending none will also return an error.
+• Sending none also returns an error.

 Coordinate rules

 • <Name> and <Address> cannot be sent alongside an IATA code.
-These fields only apply to coordinate-based locations.

 Same origin/destination